They say…

 House Ale and Jacobite Ale

-Scotland also offers a few filtered bottled beers of note: for example, Heather Ale range, which includes the unhopped Alba Ale; the wood-matured Innis & Gunn; or Brewery’s barley wine, Skullsplitter.
+Scotland also offers a few filtered bottled beers of note: for example, Williams Brothers Heather Ale range, which includes the unhopped Alba Ale; the wood-matured Innis & Gunn; or Brewery’s barley wine, Skullsplitter.
 But among all of them are the beers of House, the country’s oldest established micro based in its oldest-inhabited castle.

 The brewhouse at Traquair, so the romantic story goes, was rediscovered with equipment intact by the laird, Peter Maxwell Stuart, in 1965, and since his death in 1990 has been run by his daughter Catherine.
 The principal beer, simply called House Ale, is an acknowledged classic, made with malt from Hugh Baird in East Lothian and East Kent Goldings hops, filtered but unpasteurised and capable of developing with age.